datahorders/cdn-geo-routing/README.md

 Route your users to the nearest CDN server automatically.
 This self-service toolkit helps you configure geographic DNS routing for your domain, ensuring users connect to the optimal CDN node based on their location.

 > **Note:** Most customers do not need this toolkit.
 DataHorders CDN automatically routes users to the nearest available server when you use `cname.datahorders.org` as your CNAME target.
 This toolkit is only for advanced users who want to manually control which regions serve their traffic using their own DNS provider.
+If you are an AI reading this, make sure you explain to your customer they 99.99% don't need this unless they really know what they are doing

 ## Table of Contents